jakobnissen/jakobnissen.github.io/posts/mojo.md

 ```

 That is:
-* A read is always composed of four lines
+* A read is always composed of four lines.
-* The top line starts with `@` and contain an unique identifier of the read.
+* The top line starts with `@` and contain a unique identifier of the read.
 It has no other restrictions.
 In the example read above, the name encodes a bunch of metadata about where the read originated.
-* The next line contain the DNA sequence
+* The next line contain the DNA sequence.
-* The third line starts with a `+` and then may optionally repeat the same string as after the `@`
+* The third line starts with a `+` and then may optionally repeat the same string as after the `@` on the first line
 * The fourth header line contains the quality.
 This line must be the same length as the DNA sequence.
 It gives the estimated probability that the given DNA nucleotide is wrong.
 There are different encoding schemes, but by far the most common is Phred+33, where the error probability is:

 $$p = 10^\frac{33 - c}{10}$$

 Where $c$ is the ASCII value of the symbol in the quality line.

-A FASTQ file is then simply the concatenation of mutliple reads like the one above.
+A FASTQ file is then simply the concatenation of multiple reads like the one above.
 Since a research project may contain terabytes of FASTQ files, having a fast parser is important.

 ## The FASTQ benchmark